 - threads become more difficult to understand if they depend on people reading in a dataset: short code and data examples are much easier to work with, as explained above.

 Please give precise literature references.
 The literature familiar to you will be not be familiar to all members of Statalist.
 Do not refer to publications with just author and date, as in Sue, Grabbit, and Runne (1989).

 References should be in a form that you would expect in an academic publication or technical document.
 Good practice is to give a web link accessible to all or alternatively full author name(s), date, paper title, journal title, and volume and page numbers in the case of a journal article.

-14. Operating system relevant?
+14. Is my operating system relevant?

-15. Asking for private replies
+15. May I ask for private replies?

 Please do not request private replies unless you are posting about employment or consultancy opportunities.
 Statalist is based on replying to the forum, not personally to the poster, with the ideal that postings are of interest to many.